zbo14/envoke/doc/doc.md

 Note: Envoke is in the early (early) stages of development.

 ### Identity
 We are looking at identity modules such as [uPort](https://github.com/ConsenSys/uport-lib) and [Blockstack](https://github.com/blockstack), though user registration/login will initially happen through partner organizations (e.g. labels, publishers).
-The demo uses Ed25519 public-key cryptography for partner verification and BigchainDB transactions.
+The demo uses ED25519 public-key cryptography for partner verification and BigchainDB transactions.

+TODO: implement RSA crypto for linked-data signatures.

 ### Blockchain
 This is not a blockchain application (yet).
 We are considering platforms and consensus engines such as [Tendermint](https://github.com/tendermint), which would be used for the ordering of transactions, state replication across a network, and payments.
 This infrastructure would be in addition to BigchainDB/IPDB.